 The Oculus Go is a very entry level VR with the benefit that you don’t need an additional Computer.
 The integrated hardware with an Android OS does all the work.
 But this article will not be a review of the Oculus Go as there are many others already available.

-Here a good description about how Sideload works: https://headjack.io/tutorial/sideload-install-app-apk-oculus-go
+Here a good description of how to Sideload works: https://headjack.io/tutorial/sideload-install-app-apk-oculus-go

 After that unsuccessful try to launch a virtual desktop, I tried to play around with sideloading other apps.
 I found out that the app Kodi and ES File Explorer appears in the Oculus Tv app in the section other sources.
 Both applications can be used to see and start other Android apps installed on the System.

-So i can use the Oculus Tv to launch ES File Explorer, and this app as launcher for the Citrix Workspace App .
-Ok agree, all in all sounds a bit like in the Movie Inception … virtual reality to Oculus app to native Android app to virtual desktop to other virtual desktops or virtual apps …
+So I can use the Oculus Tv to launch ES File Explorer and this app as a launcher for the Citrix Workspace App.
+Ok agree, all in all, sounds a bit like in the Movie Inception … virtual reality to Oculus app to native Android app to virtual desktop to other virtual desktops or virtual apps …

-It’s pretty easy to setup an Oculus Go to run with the Citrix Workspace app, and the Oculus Go is an affordable VR headset.
-This is a cool tech demo, but not sure if I want to work long time in a Oculus Go provided VR because this headset is really entry level.
+It’s pretty easy to set up an Oculus Go to run with the Citrix Workspace app, and the Oculus Go is an affordable VR headset.
+This is a cool tech demo, but not sure if I want to work a long time in an Oculus Go provided VR because this headset is really entry level.
 Assume headache and “VR fatigue” comes fast.
 Also, I miss a real Keyboard in VR.
-But with Augmented Reality or Mixed Reality I think it can be a solution on future to work with a virtual virtual Workplace!
+But with Augmented Reality or Mixed Reality, I think it can be a solution on the future to work with a virtual virtual Workplace!

 For my tests I used: